 With 53 miles of track, two tunnels and 25 bridges, the Great Smoky Mountains Railroad will take you on a memorable journey through a remote and beautiful corner of North Carolina.
 Ride with us into river gorges, across valleys and through tunnels carved out of majestic mountains.

 The Railroad offers a variety of scenic, round-trip excursions departing from Bryson City.
 Trips range from 3 ½ hours to a full day of fun and adventure.

 The Nantahala Gorge Excursion carries you 44 miles to the Nantahala Gorge and back again.
 Travel the Little Tennessee and Nantahala Rivers across Fontana Lake and into the magic of the Nantahala Gorge.

 The Tuckasegee River Excursion travels 32-mile roundtrip along the Tuckasegee River through old railroad towns and scenic meadows.
-Specialty excursions include our Special Event Dinner Trains, Peanuts™ The Easter Beagle Express, The Lone Ranger™, Railfest, Peanuts™ The Great Pumpkin Patch Express, and The Polar Express™.
+Specialty excursions include our Special Event Dinner Trains, PEANUTS™ The Easter Beagle Express, Railfest, PEANUTS™ The Great Pumpkin Patch Express, and POLAR EXPRESS™.

 A scenic trip through time